weathersmm/InCheckUPDATE/content/terms-of-service.md

 - You breached these Terms.
 - We must do so to comply with the law.
-- Your use of our Services could cause risk or harm to Intellux AI, our users, or anyone else.
+- Your use of our Services could cause risk or harm to InCheck, our users, or anyone else.

 **Appeals.** If you believe we have suspended or terminated your account in error, you can file an appeal with us by writing to [support@intellux.ai](mailto:support@intellux.ai).